ValPaliy/valticus/content/posts/The Twitter Exodus - A Shift in the Social Media Landscape.md

 author:
   - Val Paliy
 keywords:
-  - Social Media
-  - Twitter
+  - social-media
-  - Musk
+  - twitter
-  - Elon Musk
+  - elon-musk
 tags:
-  - Social Media
-  - Twitter
-  - Exodus
+  - social-media
-  - Musk
+  - twitter
-  - Elon Musk
+  - elon-musk
 ---

 Since Elon Musk's acquisition of Twitter in late 2022, the platform has undergone significant changes.
 These changes, ranging from content moderation policies to the platform's very name, have led to a notable exodus of users.